ruiguo-bio/replong/README.md

 The minimum read length and mininum overlap length to calculate in RepLong can be set by parameters -r and -o.
 The default is 1000bp and 500bp.

+The max thread number and max memory usage can be set by parameter -h and -e.
+For example -h 20 -e 5 means 20 threads and 5G memory usage.
 ## Run:
 	./replong.sh -f <long reads fasta> -s <an estimate of the whole genome size> -t <place of temporary files>  [-u <canu path>] [-a <faidx path>] [-j <java path>] [-r minimum read length] [-o minimum overlap length]